Bruce Farr: Ocean racing

 Boats designed by Farr Yacht Design competed in every Whitbread Round the World Race after 1981, and won the 1986, 1990, 1994 and 1998 races.

-The first Bruce Farr yacht in the Whitbread Race was the Farr-designed Ceramco New Zealand, which competed in the 1980 Whitbread Race and won the Sydney to Hobart the same year.
-Farr's design proved exceedingly fast, and Ceramco New Zealand would have won the Round the World Race, save for an unfortunate dismasting on the first leg, a trans-Atlantic crossing.
+The first Farr-designed in the Whitbread Race was Ceramco New Zealand, which competed in the 1980 race, and won the Sydney to Hobart the same year.
+Farr's design proved exceedingly fast, and Ceramco New Zealand would have won the Round the World Race, save for dismasting on the first leg, a trans-Atlantic crossing.
 The deltas for the rest of the legs would have put Ceramco New Zealand 30 hours ahead of her next competitor.
-This yacht was helmed and captained by New Zealand's most famous yachtsman Sir Peter Blake.
+The yacht was helmed and captained by New Zealand yachtsman Sir Peter Blake.

 Farr designed the 58-foot yacht which came to be known as Maiden, with the first all-female crew in the 1989–90 Whitbread Round the World Race, skippered by Tracy Edwards MBE.
 The yacht had previously been skippered by South African Bertie Reed in the 1986-87 BOC single-handed challenge.
-Maiden is still active in 2018.
+Maiden is still active, winning the 2023 Ocean Globe Race with an all-female crew.

 In 2001 the event was renamed the Volvo Ocean Race.
 The Farr Yacht Design-designed Illbruck Challenge was victorious in 2002.
 Farr's Volvo Ocean Race boats fared less well in 2006 as all four of his designs experienced problems after various failures in their Farr-designed keel canting mechanisms, including an abandonment of the yacht Movistar which was unable to prevent the flow of water through the keel box and, to this day, lies on the ocean floor, unrecovered.

 Farr's Volvo Ocean 65 was the first ever One-Design selected for the Volvo Ocean Race, for the 2014-15 race, and again in the 2017-18 edition.

 Farr is the most successful designer of winners of the Sydney to Hobart Yacht Race, having designed 15 overall winners between 1945 and 2003.

 Cookson Boatworks developed a new 50' design, using the Farr office to collaborate, called the Cookson 50.

 Irish-owned yacht Chieftain, conceived, developed and constructed in 2005 at Cookson's in New Zealand, was the overall winner of the 2007 Rolex Fastnet race.
-Shortly after it was launched, Chieftain finished 5th at Australia's Hamilton Island Race Week, then won class in the 2005 Rolex Sydney to Hobart Yacht Race.
+Shortly after it was launched, Chieftain finished 5th at Australia's Hamilton Island Race Week, then won IRC Division B in the 2005 Rolex Sydney to Hobart Yacht Race.

-Chieftain competed in all of the 2006 season Royal Ocean Racing Club races and won class in the Round Ireland, won overall in Round Britain and Ireland Races, was awarded Boat of the Year in Ireland in 2006, and finished as the overall winner of the Rolex Fastnet Race.
+Chieftain competed in all 2006 season Royal Ocean Racing Club races and won class in the Round Ireland, won overall in Round Britain and Ireland Races, was awarded Boat of the Year in Ireland in 2006, and finished as the overall winner of the Rolex Fastnet Race.